How To Choose Your Wedding Photographer

 Now that you found your style, you’ve determined your budget and narrowed down a couple of photographers, the process gets much easier.
 There are a few things you’ll want to look into before going ahead and booking your photographer.

 Review the photographer’s work online and don’t be afraid to ask for full galleries to make sure the work they advertise is consistent with the work that they don’t post on their social media.
 In a lot of scenarios, photographers publish only their best photos, which can often be very misleading as the rest of the gallery may be sub-par.
+Not only this, but most newer wedding photographers with little to no experience litter their portfolio with styled shoots, or even worse, use AI generated images.
 Take your time and review a photographer’s full wedding day.

 4. Contact Prospect Photographer